cs100/template-lab-x-github-actions/README.md

  ```
  And commit.

  Now if you go to the `<> Code` tab (and to the top level directory) you'll see that you made a commit and you'll see a small green check mark next to the commit hash.
 If you see a yellow dot instead just be patient, your actions are still running.
 You may need to refresh the page a few times.
 If you see a red X, your actions are failing, talk to the TA because something has gone wrong.
 The green check indicates that your commit is **passing** your CI tests.
 This is easy to do since you don't actually have any tests yet.
 Let's check out specifically what is happening.
-If you click on the check mark yoiu can see a popup that shows the checks that are being run, their status and a button to see more details.
+If you click on the check mark you can see a popup that shows the checks that are being run, their status and a button to see more details.
 You can click on that button or you can click on the `Actions` tab in the top bar to go to the main actions page.
 Let's click on the `details` button to see what happened.
 This will take us to a more detailed page on what was run.
 We can see that we successfully (green check mark) `Set up job`, `Run actions/checkout@v2`, `Run a one-line script`, `Run a multi-line script`, `Post Run actions/checkout@v2`, `Complete job` and each one has an arrow to the left to expand more details about that specific step.
 The middle 3 `Run ...` actions should be familiar, those are the steps that you wrote under `jobs...build` in the YAML file.
 The `Post Run ...` and `Complete job` are generated automatically (though you can add details) by the GitHub Actions engine.
 Let's expand the `Run a one-line script` section
 ```
 1  > Run echo Hello, world!
 4  Hello, world!